6 Day Great Smoky Mountains Itinerary With Easy Hikes, Lodging and Local Tips

 Our Detailed Great Smoky Mountains National Park Itinerary

-You’ll find no shortage of hikes in the Smokies, and our 6 day itinerary highlights our favorite family hikes.
+You’ll find no shortage of things to see and do in the Smokies.
+This 6 day itinerary highlights our favorites.

 For additional easy trail recommendations and more specific details of those listed below, see our blog Our Favorite Hikes In The Smokies With Kids.